tetriseffect/Exosphere/tutorials/git/Git.md

 ###Reading, Writing and Editing

 The Shell is a bit like being in the cockpit of an aeroplane.
-There are many dials and things you can do which can greatly increase the speed and effectiveness of your work if you know what you're doing, but not, then it's not much use.
+There are many dials and things you can do which can greatly increase the speed and effectiveness of your work, but only if you know what you're doing.

-One of the best skills to know is how to read and write from files. `cd` into your Documents directory and `touch read.txt` to create a new file called read.txt.
-There a couple of options for adding text, but to edit from the command line you can use:
+One of the most useful skills is knowing how to read, write and edit files directly.
+Having to open a text editor every time you need to make a change is cumbersome.
+In shell, there are a number of options for editing directly. `cd` into your Documents directory and `touch read.txt` to create a new file called read.txt.
+To begin editing read.txt, use:

 `nano read.txt`

 `nano` is a convenient editor for writing to files.
-You could avoid having to create the file via `touch`  If this is unavailable in your Shell version, you can also try another shell editor, `vi`, but the controls are less intuitive than nano.
-Enter these two lines of text:
+You could avoid having to create the file via `touch` by simply using `nano read.txt` which automatically creates the file as you are opening it.
+Now enter these two lines of text:

 ```
 Mary had a little lamb